The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 Institutional issues

-Quarterly financial accounts are mostly compiled by NCBs and transmitted to the ECB based on the ECB Guideline ECB/2013/24 (henceforth the “MUFA Guideline”)[47], which foresees compliance with the principles and definitions of the ESA 2010 and the information breakdowns necessary to meet the exercise of the ESCB’s tasks.
+Quarterly financial accounts are mostly compiled by NCBs and transmitted to the ECB based on the ECB Guideline ECB/2013/24 (henceforth the “MUFA Guideline”)38, which foresees compliance with the principles and definitions of the ESA 2010 and the information breakdowns necessary to meet the ESCB’s needs.

 Annual financial accounts are compiled according to the requirements of ESA 2010, in terms of principles and definitions, as well as information detail.
 Annual financial accounts data are transmitted to Eurostat in the framework of the ESA transmission programme (Annex B of ESA 2010).
 From September 2024, an updated version of the transmission programme entered into force, which includes the transmission of a sub-set of annual financial accounts four months after the end of the reference period.

-A quality report on the quarterly financial accounts is required by Article 7 of the MUFA Guideline[48].
-It follows the principles of the ECB Statistics Quality Framework (SQF)[49].
-It assesses the quality of the data according to the following dimensions: relevance, accuracy, timeliness punctuality, accessibility and clarity, comparability and coherence.
+A biennial quality report on the quarterly financial accounts is required by Article 7 of the MUFA Guideline.
+It follows the principles of the ECB Statistics Quality Framework (SQF).39 It assesses the quality of the data according to the following dimensions: relevance, accuracy, timeliness punctuality, accessibility and clarity, comparability and coherence.
 Furthermore, a special section (box) focuses on the quality assessment of the data used for MIP purposes.
-The ECB report is made available to the public on the ECB sector accounts webpage.50
+The ECB report is made available to the public on the ECB website.40

 The quality reporting framework for financial accounts is further complemented by the national level 3 quality or ‘self-assessment’ reports that provide metadata on financial accounts, including descriptions on the compilation practices, sources and methods.
-The reports of all EU countries are available on the dedicated section of the CMFB website.[52]
+Since September 2025, these reports are also considered to be the structural metadata of the annual financial accounts, as requested from the ESA 2010 regulation on a mandatory basis.
+The reports of all EU countries are available on the dedicated section of the CMFB website.42

-The quarterly financial accounts data transmissions are regularly checked for completeness, internal consistency, as well as for external consistency with related statistics (e.g. non-financial sector accounts, money and banking statistics, investment funds statistics, insurance corporation statistics and balance of payments statistics).
+The quarterly financial accounts data transmissions are regularly checked for completeness, internal consistency, as well as for external consistency with related statistics (e.g. non-financial sector accounts, money and banking statistics, investment funds statistics, insurance corporation statistics and BOP statistics).

 Validation of annual financial accounts transmissions by Eurostat involves a wide range of internal consistency checks, as well as checks on consolidation, negative values, implausible zeroes and comparability with other datasets.
 Checks on revisions and outliers are also undertaken, as well as monitoring for compliance with the ESA transmission programme.